poutinedevicto/beckn-onix/SETUP.md

 **Key Management:** Uses `simplekeymanager` with embedded keys - no Vault setup required!

-**Note:** Extract schemas before running: `unzip schemas.zip` (required for schema validation) and before running the automated setup, build the adapter image ,update docker-compose-adapter2.yaml to use the correct image
+**Note:** Extract schemas before running: `unzip schemas.zip` (required for schema validation) and before running the automated setup, build the adapter image ,update docker-compose-adapter.yaml to use the correct image (optional)

 ```bash
 # from the repository root